PTSD

-• Intrusive Memories, which may include the following:
+• Intrusive Memories which can include

-• Nightmares of the trauma
+• Upsetting dreams or nightmares of the trauma

 • Severe emotional distress or physical reaction to reminders of the trauma